osspeak/lichess-osspeak/readme.md

 * `enter` - Press enter, this is how Lichess focuses the input form once the page has focus
 * `escape` - Press escape, this unfocuses the input form

-#### Letters (a through h are used to specify files, letters after h are primarily for hands-free browsing)
+#### Letters (a through h are used to specify algebraic notation chess files, letters after h are primarily for hands-free browsing)
 * `alpha` - a
 * `bravo` - b
 * `charlie` - c